anand0906/Angular/Angular/README.md

 	<p>Styles defined within a Shadow DOM are completely isolated from the rest of the document.
 This eliminates the risk of external styles inadvertently affecting your components and vice versa.</p>
 	<p>Ensure adequate browser support if you intend to use Shadow DOM in production.
 Older browsers might need polyfills.</p>
 	<li>None:</li>
 	<p>With this mode, there's no style encapsulation.
-Styles you define in the component become global styles, affecting the entire application.
+The styles you define in the component become global styles, affecting the entire application.
 Use this with caution, mainly for intentionally creating global styles.</p>
 </ul>
 <p>The default Emulated mode is generally safe and provides a good level of style isolation for most use cases.
 If you need the absolute strongest encapsulation and have good browser support, ShadowDom is an option.
 None should be used sparingly.</p>
 <p>You control the view encapsulation mode for a component using the encapsulation property within the component's decorator:</p>